countable-web/ops-manual/peopleops/TEAM_NORMS.rst

 **List of Guilds**

-- `DevOps Guild <../devops/DEVOPS.html>`__ - Their goal is to ensure our software is delivered to customers as quickly, reliably and automatically as possible.
+-   :doc:`/devops/DEVOPS` - Their goal is to ensure our software is delivered to customers as quickly, reliably and automatically as possible.
--  `Developer Guild <../developers/DEVELOPERS.html>`__ - Their goal is to improve our code, solve problems for users, and demonstrate working software to our team every day.
+-   :doc:`/developers/DEVELOPERS` - Their goal is to improve our code, solve problems for users, and demonstrate working software to our team every day.
--  `User Experience Guild <../ux/UX.html>`__ - Their goal is to help everyone, from users to product owners and developers, enjoy and benefit from interacting with our software.
+-   :doc:`/ux/UX` - Their goal is to help everyone, from users to product owners and developers, enjoy and benefit from interacting with our software.
--  `Operations Guild <../operations/OPERATIONS.html>`__ - Their goal is maintaining clear and open communication with our clients, and maintaining the roadmap to sustainable growth for our firm.
+-   :doc:`/operations/OPERATIONS` - Their goal is maintaining clear and open communication with our clients, and maintaining the roadmap to sustainable growth for our firm.

 **Cross-Functional Teams**